5 Reasons for Feather Loss in Chickens

 In this AskPhill video, Phill guides you through why it might be happening and what you can do (you'll be pleased to know that it doesn't involve knitting a jumper!!)

-Phill describes the 5 main reasons that your chickens are losing their feathers and gives you some solutions.
+Phill describes the 5 main reasons that your chickens are losing their feathers and gives you some solutions - and there are descriptions and links below to products mentioned.

 1. Are they moulting?